SiteAlert/sitealert-wordpress-plugin/readme.txt

 **Accessibility Monitoring**
 SiteAlert will scan your site an alert you of potential accessibility concerns.

+** Email Deliverability Monitoring**
+SiteAlert will alert you if emails from your site are no longer being delivered.

 **Email Notifications**
 Receive summaries for all your sites including any warnings, broken links, and more!